Arteaga2k/problema3/app/Twig/doc/tags/extends.rst

         {% endblock inner_sidebar %}
     {% endblock sidebar %}

-Of course, the name after the ``endblock`` word must match the block name.
+Of course, the name after the ''endblock'' word must match the block name.

 Block Nesting and Scope
 -----------------------